 Gregory is originally from South Africa and holds a bachelor’s degree in classical music.
-He and his husband moved to Portland in 2024, and they love the beauty and culture of the Pacific Northwest.
-When he’s not working in the clinic, Gregory enjoys yoga, gardening, playing the piano, eating a plant-based diet, and going for walks in Forest Park.
+He enjoys yoga, gardening, playing the piano, eating a plant-based diet, and going for walks in Forest Park.

 Gregory looks forward to working with you and being a part of your journey to better health.

-Each appointment lasts 45 minutes and typically comprises both assessment and treatment.
-Sometimes an initial visit will comprise just assessment/evaluation, depending on the nature of the problem and/or what insurance you carry.
-In addition to acupuncture, treatment might also include other modalities such as cupping and infrared therapy (and in very special cases, bloodletting).
+Each appointment lasts 45 minutes.
+In addition to acupuncture, treatment might also include other services such as cupping and infrared therapy, and in very special cases, bloodletting.
 Very often, herbal medicine will also be prescribed.

-Click here to learn more about the advantages of paying cash for your acupuncture treatments.
+Not covered by any of these insurers?
+No problem.
+Click here to learn more about paying cash for your acupuncture treatments.

 Kwan-Yin Healing Arts Center